AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 input, and you know that groups of those bytes comprise a composite value, i.e., a value of some record type.
-The buffered array of inputs bytes would be declared in terms of a numeric, probably unsigned integer Byte type, whereas the composite type would, of course, be the record type.
+The buffered array of inputs bytes would be declared in terms of a numeric, probably unsigned integer :ada:`Byte` type, whereas the composite type would, of course, be the record type.
 The clients of the sensor driver call a driver-defined procedure to get the latest value, passing an output argument of the record type.
 The procedure gets the next buffered bytes, converts them to the record type